tpc3/www.tpc3.org/README.md

 ```
 The "LISENCE" file is the lisence for the sourcecode, not the resources.
-Resources, like text, pictures, videos are copyrighted by various people in PCCDiscord.
+Resources, like text, pictures, videos are copyrighted by various people in PCCCommunity.
 ```

 You might also want to check licenses of the frameworks like material-ui, gatsby, react and starter(gatsby-default-starter, license: LICENSE.gatsby).